Syrian government falls to fast-moving rebels, ending 50 years of iron rule by the Assad family

 Syrian Prime Minister Mohammed Ghazi Jalali said in a video statement that the government was ready to “extend its hand” to the opposition and turn its functions over to a transitional government.

-He later told Saudi television network Al-Arabiyya that he does not know where Assad and the defense minister are.
+He later told Saudi television network Al Arabiya that he does not know where Assad and the defense minister are.
 He said he lost communication with Assad late Saturday.

 Rami Abdurrahman of the Syrian Observatory for Human Rights told The Associated Press that Assad took a flight Sunday from Damascus.